-To earn the bachelor's degree, students must meet the following requirements: - 1.
-Complete a minimum of 120 academic credits. - 2.
-Complete the two-credit course PED 102: Concepts of Wellness. - 3.
-Complete the required LINK (general education) curriculum. - 4.
+To earn the bachelor's degree, students must meet the following requirements:

+- 1. Complete a minimum of 120 academic credits. - 2.
+Complete SLU-125 Choosing Wellness - 3.
+Complete the required University Explorations (general education) curriculum. - 4.
 Complete a minimum of 39 hours of coursework at the 300-400 level for the bachelor of arts, bachelor of science, and bachelor of social work degrees.
-Complete a 54 SLU UNDERGRADUATE CATALOG 2012-2013 3: UNDERGRADUATE POLICIES AND PROCEDURES

-- 5. Attain a minimum cumulative grade point average of 2.00, excepting certain majors that require a higher minimum GPA-for example, elementary education (2.5). - 6.
+Complete a minimum of 27 hours of coursework at the 300-400 level for the bachelor of applied science degree. - 5.
+Attain a minimum cumulative grade point average of 2.00, excepting certain majors that require a higher minimum GPA-for example, all education majors (2.5). - 6.
 Demonstrate competence in reading, writing, oral communications, and fundamental mathematical skills. - 7.
-Complete the ETS Proficiency Profile. - 8.
+Complete the ETS® Proficiency Profile. - 8.
 Complete all the requirements of the student's academic school and major. - 9.
 Attain a minimum cumulative grade point average of 2.00 in the major. - 10.
 Complete such comprehensive examinations as may be required by the University. - 11.
 Fulfill the academic residence requirement of a minimum of 30 semester hours to be taken at Saint Leo University. - 12.
 Fulfill the academic residence requirement of a minimum of 15 semester hours in the major to be taken at Saint Leo University. - 13.
 Satisfy all financial obligations. - 14.
 All transfer credit must be received and posted. - 15.
 Apply for degree.

+Certificate Programs

-Certificate Programs To earn a certificate of completion, students must meet the following requirements: - 1.
-Complete all academic credits.
+To earn a certificate of completion, students must meet the following requirements:

+- 1. Complete all academic credits.
 There are different credit hours depending on the certificate. - 2.
 Attain a minimum cumulative grade point average of 2.00. - 3.
-Complete such comprehensive examinations as may be required by the University. - 4.
-Fulfill the academic residence requirement of a minimum of three-quarters of the credit hours required to be taken at Saint Leo University. - Satisfy all financial obligations. - 6.
-Apply for the certificate.
+Complete such comprehensive examinations as may be required by the University.

+- 4. Fulfill the academic residence requirement of a minimum of three-quarters of the credit hours required to be taken at Saint Leo University.

+- 5. Satisfy all financial obligations.

+- 6. Apply for the certificate.